Korea Deposit Insurance Corporation

-The Korea Deposit Insurance Corporation (KDIC) is a deposit insurance corporation, established in 1996 in South Korea to protect depositors and maintain the stability of the financial system.
+The Korea Deposit Insurance Corporation (KDIC) is a South Korean deposit insurance corporation, established in 1996 to protect depositors and maintain the stability of the financial system.
 The main functions of KDIC are insurance management, risk surveillance, resolution, recovery, and investigation.

-Historical Highlights
+Historical highlights

 The Depositor Protection Act was enacted on December 29, 1995, and the KDIC established on June 1, 1996.
 The KDIC began its operations as a deposit insurer on January 1, 1997, collecting The first deposit insurance premiums on April 30 that year.

 The first Deposit Insurance Fund Bond was issued on January 3, 1998, and on April 1 deposit insurance funds were consolidated under the management of the KDIC.
 The Resolution Finance Corporation (RFC) was established on December 27, 1999.